 Black Lives Matter

-Black Lives Matter: Statement from Haileybury Turnford
+Black Lives Matter and anti-racism at Haileybury Turnford

 We are fully committed to tackling racism at Haileybury Turnford, whenever it occurs, whilst at the same time promoting the values of tolerance and mutual respect.

 We fully acknowledge that Black Lives Matter.
 We are proud of our increasingly diverse school and believe in celebrating and promoting equality, diversity and inclusion.
-Our students speak 37 different languages and already have many opportunities to learn about different cultures and heritages.
+Our students speak at least 37 different languages and already have many opportunities to learn about different cultures and heritages.

 We are not complacent, however, and want to do more.
 We are determined that no one feels marginalised or discriminated against.
 Black, Asian and Minority Ethnic students, staff and governors are all important members of our community and we are clear that we will not accept discrimination of any kind.